carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/03-using-packages-and-channels.md

 > packages, in particular `pytorch` (PyTorch core) and `torchvision` (datasets, transforms, and
 > models specific to computer vision).
 >
-> Create a new directory called `my-computer-vision-project` and then create a Python 3.10
+> Create a new directory called `my-computer-vision-project` and then create a Python 3.10 environment called
-> environment called `my-computer-vision-project` with the two packages listed above.
-Also include
+> `my-computer-vision-project` with the two packages listed above.
+Also include the most recent versions of `jupyterlab`
-> the most recent version of `jupyterlab` in your environment (so you have a nice UI) and
-> `matplotlib` (so you can make plots).
+> (so you have a nice UI) and `matplotlib` (so you can make plots) in your environment .
 >
 > > ## Solution
 > >
 > > In order to create a new environment you use the `conda create` command as follows.
+After making the directory we
+> check what versions of `pytorch` and `torchvision` are available so you can install explicit versions of these.
+This
+> is done using the `base` Conda environment.
+Then you can create a new Conda environment with the versions of Python,
+> and packages required
 > >
 > > ~~~
 > > $ mkdir my-computer-vision-project
 > > $ cd my-computer-vision-project/
+> > # Check available versions of pytorch and torchvision on the pytorch channel
+> > $ conda search --channel pytorch pytorch
+> > $ conda search --channel pytorch torchvision
 > > $ conda create --name my-computer-vision-project --channel pytorch \
 > >  python=3.10 \
 > >  jupyterlab \